w3c/webrtc-rtptransport/explainer.md

 ## API requirements

-Enable applications to do custom packetization/depacketization by enabling them to:
+Enable applications to:

+- Establish encrypted peer-to-peer connections
-- Send packets
+- Send and receive packets over those connections
-- Receive packets
-- Access information about when packets are sent and how large they are.
-- Access information about when packet are not sent, and why.
-- Access information about when feedback is received, and what that feedback contains (such as acks, timestamps, and ECN/L4S bits)
 - Efficient control of when packets are sent and injection of additonal padding packets, in order to do custom pacing and probing.
 - Do batch processing to run much less often than per-packet, to reduce overheads in high bandwidth situations, where packets are sent and received thousands of times per second.

-Complexities of sending and receiving packets other than these requirements are still handled by the User Agent, such as encryption and congestion control.
+Complexities of sending and receiving packets other than these requirements are still handled by the User Agent, such as encryption.

 ## Examples